mg52/DrawChat/README.md

 # DrawChat

 This app is for drawing and sending that drawing to other users.
+I built this app using NodeJS, SocketIO.

 I uploaded this project on https://musdraw.herokuapp.com/ You need to open at least 2 pages to send your drawing.